socialray/makahiki-ktuh/doc/installation-makahiki-windows-native.rst

 Makahiki Native Windows Installation
 ====================================

 ..
-WARNING:: This is instruction is experimental and is for advanced users only.
+WARNING:: Native windows installation should be viewed as "experimental" and should be undertaken only by expert Windows developers.

 Install Python